Data Protection Impact Assessment

 Risk 6: Sub-processor non-compliance

 Severity: Medium.
 Likelihood: Very Low.
-Hetzner (infrastructure provider) maintains ISO 27001 certification and provides physical hosting only without logical data access.
+Hetzner Online GmbH (infrastructure provider) maintains ISO 27001 certification and provides physical hosting only without logical data access.
 DPA in place with Hetzner.
+Vercel Inc. (frontend hosting) processes only website delivery assets and user interface resources; no genomic data, patient identifiers, or clinical information is processed by or accessible to Vercel.
+Standard Contractual Clauses apply for any data transfers outside the EU.
 No sub-processors outside the EU process genomic data.
 Residual risk: Very Low.

 4. Measures to Address Risks